junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The lights and noises around them get slightly quieter now.
 Lights stabler, blender spinning slower, water tubs shutting.

-Dean gives a quick glimpse over the surroundings.
+Dean gives a quick glimpse of the surroundings.
 No permanent damage done.

 "This is you?"
-He uses his eyes to refer the rest of the home.
+He uses his eyes to refer to the rest of the home.
 The ghost gets the notion.

 "I... guess so."
 Still hesitant, still slow and low.
 Looking slightly embarrassed, if Dean parses the dropping eyes correctly.